apache/calcite-avatica/site/_docs/json_reference.md

 There are no extra attributes on this Response.

+### RpcMetadata

+A response which contains assorted per-call/contextual metadata returned by the Avatica server.

+{% highlight json %}
+{
+  "response": "rpcMetadata",
+  "serverAddress": "localhost:8765"
+}
+{% endhighlight %}

+`serverAddress` The `host:port` of the server which created this object.

 ### SyncResultsResponse

 A response to the <a href="#syncresultsrequest">SyncResultsRequest</a>.
 When `moreResults` is true, a <a href="#fetchrequest">FetchRequest</a>